 The addition of tiny flowers adds an element of realism and interest to a scene.
 I like to use flowers to unify a piece with color, add a personal or symbolic touch, or just push a piece a bit farther.
+Here’s one way I create flowers for my scenes.

 Luckily, it’s super easy.
 There’s basically a supply you need and a trick I discovered.